 As for Ms. Flowers, she said since the process has ended, she has interacted with Ms. Evelyn in a civil manner, which was very different to how they related to each other before the intervention.

 “For me it was very useful.
 It’s good when you can talk because maybe if we hadn’t been as ignorant about the situation before, and we sat and tried to talk, it could have been resolved.
 The ability to sit and talk makes a difference,” Ms. Flowers said.

-Meanwhile, Manager of the Restorative Justice Centre in St. Mary, Wanel Alexander, said most of the cases are referred from the courts.
+Meanwhile, Community Liaison Officer for the Restorative Justice Centre in St. Mary, Wanel Alexander, said most of the cases are referred from the courts.

 “The police fall in second (in terms of the amount of cases referred) and then we get cases from schools.
 We are also getting cases now from self-referrals.
 The majority of those who seek restorative justice support from the self-referral aspect, if the other persons were informed or willing to come we would have gotten a lot more cases, but to convince the second party is always going to be the challenge,” Mr. Alexander said.

 “This is because one, restorative justice does not take the initiative; it’s not our jurisdiction to take the initiative to call the second person when that first report is made, so we normally encourage them to go to the police,” he explained.